 EAST BRUNSWICK, NJ – ##, 2016 – Regional Cancer Care Associates LLC – Central Jersey Division (RCCA – CJD) has achieved certification through the QOPI® Certification Program (QCP™), an affiliate of the American Society of Clinical Oncology (ASCO).
 This certification is only available to practices that have either met or exceeded a benchmark score on measures that compared the quality of its care against national standards.
 RCCA – CJD is one of only five practices in New Jersey to receive the ASCO’s Quality Oncology Practice Initiative (QOPI) Certification.

-“It’s a great honor to receive this certification,” said Dr. Bruno Fang, MD title.
+“It’s a great honor to receive this certification,” said Dr. Bruno Fang title.
 “Our practice works diligently to provide the best possible cancer care to the Central Jersey community.”

 The QPC was launched in 2010 as a means of determining whether medical oncology and hematology/oncology practices demonstrate a commitment to excellence.